PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 schema, occurrence count, and cleanup behavior before selecting this very-late call for an independent observation point.
 Commit and push only; do not create or update a pull request.

+## Very-late dynamic-Reshape characterization checkpoint

+The dynamic-Reshape resolver has four lowerer occurrences.
+Two are already captured inside indexed convergence helpers.
+Two are direct top-level calls: an earlier core-cleanup expression and the distinct very-late call with `prefer_runtime_inferable_from_onnx_raw=True` immediately after `_very_late_normalization_stats`.

+The owner returns one fixed `resolved_dynamic_reshape_shapes` counter.
+Source and behavior coverage confirm that it updates RESHAPE options, the optional shape tensor, and output shape metadata, counts each changed operator, and does not prune tensors or remove operators.
+Its raw result is therefore complete mutation evidence.

+Strict expected-failure coverage requires only the very-late direct call to assign `_very_late_dynamic_reshape_stats`, preserves the earlier direct expression, and freezes the following indexed Conv-input adapter boundary.
+Focused very-late and dynamic-Reshape coverage is `28 passed, 1 xfailed`.

+At implementation, replace only that selected expression and update the very-late and architecture boundary contracts.
+Do not add a tensor-count proxy, summary adapter, or reconciliation consumer.
+Validate dynamic-Reshape, very-late normalization, indexed convergence, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.